Wheeler1711/submm_python_routines/README.md

 This step is only done one time to initialize the virtual environment.

 Window and Linux Tested in Windows PowerShell and OSX Terminal.
-Some python installations will need python3 instead of python.
+Some python installations will need to call `python3` instead of `python`.
+Check your python version with `python --version` if it comes back with 2.7.x, try `python3 --version` and expect to get 3.x.x.

 ```
-python --version
 python -m pip install --upgrade pip
 pip install virtualenv
 virtualenv venv